Australian Embassy, China

 • A valid passport;

-• Four recent passport sized photographs of each applicant.
-Please attach one of these photographs to Form 147;
+• One recent passport sized photograph of each applicant.
+Please attach the photographs to Form 147;

 • Postal address in Chinese script;